 Cold temperatures in your area?
 Maybe you’re feeling a bit under the weather?
 No matter what the case may be, comfort foods are always a safe go-to option.

-With that being said, these are our four favorite Greek comfort foods for you to try at your leisure.
+These are our four favorite Greek comfort foods for you to try at your leisure.

 This hearty vegetarian stew from the island of Ikaria has been praised by the Blue Zones‘ author and specialist Dan Buettner and is full of all of the anti-aging ingredients eaten by locals on the island who are known to live beyond a century.
 Legumes, like the black-eyed peas in this recipe, are a great source of fiber and plant-based protein.
 Diane’s stew is known as a Blue Zones superfood.
 This recipe is from Kochilas’ award-winning cookbook ‘Ikaria’.